liamwhan/BewareOfDog/README.md

 }
 ```

-## Import formats
+## Import & export

-**OpenAPI 3.x.** Use **Import** in the collections panel with an OpenAPI **JSON** document (paste or file).
-Operations become requests; servers and path/query parameters are mapped where possible so you can send traffic quickly from a spec you already trust.

-**You can bring your existing Postman work.** BewareOfDog imports **Postman Collection v2.1**—export your collection from Postman, use **Import** in the collections panel, and you’re back to a full request list without rebuilding endpoints from scratch.
-Names, variables, methods, URLs, query and path params, headers, and common body types (raw, urlencoded, typical form and GraphQL shapes) come across; Bearer, Basic, and API-key-in-header auth map to headers so you stay productive on day one.

-**Your collections, your format on disk.** For save, backup, and workspace sync, BewareOfDog uses the open **BewareOfDog JSON** shape shown under [Collection Format](#collection-format)—readable, diff-friendly, and a natural fit for Git and S3-backed workspaces.
-That’s the format **Export** uses: portable, yours, and aligned with how the app stores data—not a closed vendor bundle.

-**After a Postman import**, the app shows a short, dismissible summary if anything needed a human pass (for example Postman-only scripts, saved response examples, or advanced auth).
-Most API surfaces import cleanly; the summary is there so nothing surprises you later.
+- **OpenAPI 3.x (JSON)** — Import from the collections panel; operations become requests where mapping allows.
+- **Postman Collection v2.1** — Export from Postman, import here; common auth, params, and body shapes transfer; a short summary appears if something needed manual follow-up.
+- **On disk** — Save/export uses the same open JSON shape as above—good for Git and diff-friendly backups.

-**Edge cases you might adjust by hand** (also summarized after import when they apply): Postman pre-request and test scripts (`pm.*`) aren’t carried over—BewareOfDog uses its own sandboxed `bod` post-request scripts instead.
-Saved example responses, protocol/proxy/certificate extras, OAuth2 and similar auth helpers, multipart file uploads, oddball header encodings, and API keys meant for the query string may need a quick tweak in the builder.
+Postman `pm.*` pre-request/test scripts are not migrated; use BewareOfDog’s `bod` post-request scripts instead.
+Exotic auth, multipart uploads, or query-string API keys may need a quick tweak after import.

-## Environment Format
+## Environment format

 ```json
 {